leicuhk/leicuhk.github.io/_pages/cv.md

 * Software: Matlab, Visual Studio, and Pycharm

 ### Services
-Reviewer: IEEE Transactions on Wireless Communications, IEEE Journal on Selected Topics in Signal Processing, IEEE Open Journal of Signal Processing
+Reviewer: IEEE Transactions on Wireless Communications, IEEE Journal on Selected Areas in Communications, IEEE Journal on Selected Topics in Signal Processing, IEEE Open Journal of Signal Processing

 ### Teaching